labgem/PANORAMA/docs/developer/buildDoc.md

 Got ideas for improving the developer docs?
 Awesome!
 We welcome contributions.

-- **If it fits an existing guide**, just add your content there
+- **If it fits an existing guide**, add your content there
-- **If it needs its own file**, create a new markdown file with a descriptive name
+- **If it needs its own file**, create a new Markdown file with a descriptive name
 - **Add it to the Developer Guide toctree** so people can find it

 We're pretty flexible about what goes into developer docs - if you think it'll help someone, it probably belongs!

 (updating-api)=

 ### Updating API Documentation

 When you add new packages or modules to PANORAMA, regenerate the API reference: